WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Only when all these checks are passed, does the coordinator allow this input to be registered.
 The coordinator creates and sends a credential back to Alice, which has the same amount as the input minus fees.

-The input registration phase ends when either: the number of registered inputs reaches the maximum, or when the time elapsed and the minimum number of inputs (180) is satisfied.
+The input registration phase ends when either: the number of registered inputs reaches the maximum, or when the time elapsed and the minimum number of inputs (${minInputCountFreshRound}) is satisfied.

 ### Connection confirmation